annunal/SLM/README.md

 - Maximum Amplitude (m)
 - Wave Period (minutes)

-In order to do that, you need to click 5 times on a curve
+In order to do that, you need to click 4 times on a curve
 ![points](https://user-images.githubusercontent.com/10267112/193201525-972f0e1e-8fb5-4d1c-b13c-ba76e3704e9a.jpg)

-- click #1 to identify the **Arrival time**
-- click #2 on a zero at the start of a cycle corresponding to the largest cycle
+- click #1 on a zero at the start of a cycle corresponding to the largest cycle
-- click #3 on a maximum (or a minimum) of the same cycle
+- click #2 on a maximum (or a minimum) of the same cycle
-- click #4 on a minimum (or a naximum) of the same cycle
+- click #3 on a minimum (or a naximum) of the same cycle
-- click #5 on a zero at the end of the same cycle
+- click #4 on a zero at the end of the same cycle

 *Note: you do not need to be very precise because the system will select the closest measured point, even if you do not clic exactly on the curve*